 Assessment of Expectedness - The Principal Investigator must state whether the problem is expected or unexpected.
-An unexpected problem is one, the nature and severity of which is not consistent with information in the relevant source document(s).
+An unexpected problem is one in which the nature and severity of which is not consistent with information in the relevant source document(s).
 For an investigational drug, the Investigator Brochure serves as the source document.
 Reports that add significant information on specificity or severity of a known, already documented serious adverse event constitute unexpected events.
 For example, a problem more specific or more severe than described in the Investigator’s Brochure would be considered unexpected.

 Assessment of Causality – For adverse events the Principal Investigator should evaluate the event and assess causality.
 The expression ‘reasonable causal relationship’ is meant to convey in general that there are facts (evidence) or arguments to suggest a causal relationship.
 For purposes of reporting, adverse event reports associated with marketed drugs usually imply causality.
 The following conditions might help to assess causality:

-a. the event has a reasonable temporal relationship to the intervention,
+- the event has a reasonable temporal relationship to the intervention,

-b. the event could not have been produced by the underlying disease states,
+- the event could not have been produced by the underlying disease states,

-c. the event could not have been due to other non-study interventions,
+- the event could not have been due to other non-study interventions,

-d. the event follows a known pattern of response to the intervention, or
+- the event follows a known pattern of response to the intervention, or

-e. the event disappears with cessation of intervention.
+- the event disappears with cessation of intervention.

 - Investigators must report the reportable events described above to CPHS via iRIS as follows: All problems involving local deaths, should be reported immediately – within 24 hours after first knowledge by the investigator.

-b.
-All other problems must be reported as soon as possible but not later than 7 calendar days after first knowledge by the investigator.
+- All other problems must be reported as soon as possible but not later than 7 calendar days after first knowledge by the investigator.